CharlesCreativeContent/sentry-fastapi-pokemon/README.md

 + Create a new project on Vercel and link it to your cloned repository.

-+ To use Sentry, you will need to sign in to your Sentry account from [Vercel Integration Dashboard](https://vercel.com/integrations/sentry).
++ You can use Sentry Monitoring by signing in to Sentry account from [Vercel Integration Dashboard](https://vercel.com/integrations/sentry).

 + Deploy the application.